PhilT/arch_installer/README.md

 * Enables sshd for servers
 * sensors
 * installs base-devel git vim dialog bash-completion
-* Adds for time sync a user with sudo access
+* For time sync, adds a user with sudo access
   Default: `phil` (me!), override with e.g. `NEWUSER=joe`
 * enable multilib
-* Sets some builds flags for AUR to optimise build speed
+* Sets some build flags for AUR to optimise build speed
 * Adds no password needed for shutdown and reboot
 * Adds users SSH keys to home dir
 * Adds Github key to `known_hosts`